Hydrat-Agency/laravel-2fa/README.md

     CanResetPassword,
     TwoFactorAuthenticatable;
 ```
+6. Make sure your user model is using the [Notifiable trait](https://laravel.com/docs/8.x/notifications#using-the-notifiable-trait).

-6. You need to change the login workflow by adding the `authenticated` method to your `app\Http\Controllers\Auth\LoginController.php` class.
+7. You need to change the login workflow by adding the `authenticated` method to your `app\Http\Controllers\Auth\LoginController.php` class.

 ```php
 <?php